jkclem/bike-share-prediction/Reports/Saturday.md

 Next, let’s examine the numeric variables related to weather: temperature, humidity, and wind speed.
 Below are the means and standard deviations for each of these variables by season.
+This is one way of measuring the central tendency and spread of the distributions.

 ``` r
 # Find the means and standard deviations of temperature, humidity and windspeed by season.